-The expression levels of the SLC4A7 gene in MDA-MB-231 cells across various time points were quantitatively assessed using the real-time PCR technique.
-Total RNA was extracted, and the relative expression of the SLC4A7 gene was normalized against the B-Actin gene as a control.
+Temporal dynamics of SLC4A7 (NBCn1) gene expression in MDA-MB-231 cells the relative expression of the SLC4A7 gene was normalized against the B-Actin gene as a control.
 The analysis revealed that under normoxic conditions, there was a heterogeneous yet progressive increase in SLC4A7 gene expression at 24, 48, and 72 hours within the MDA-MB-231 cell line.
 This upward trend in gene expression was particularly notable at two specific glucose concentrations.